 The Federal Pell Grant is an important source of aid for students.
-The Free Application for Federal Student Aid (FAFSA) is available on-line at https://studentaid.gov/h/apply-for-aid/fafsa or in paper form from high school counselors, at public libraries and the Institute's Financial Aid Office.
-The amount of the award depends upon the determination of the student's eligibility, his or her enrollment status, cost of attendance, and a payment schedule issued by the U.S. Department of Education, Office of Student Financial Assistance.
+The Free Application for Federal Student Aid (FAFSA) is available on-line at www.FAFSA.ed.gov, or in paper form from high school counselors, at public libraries and the Institute's Financial Aid Office.
+The amount of the award depends upon the determination of the student's eligibility, hisor her enrollment status, cost of attendance, and a payment schedule issued by the U.S. Department of Education, Office of Student Financial Assistance.
 Applications are available from the Institute's Financial Aid Office.